zulip/zulip/contrib_bots/bots/readme.md

 When you run your bot, make sure to point it to the correct location of your `.zuliprc`.

-### Third Party Configuration
+### Third party configuration

 If your bot interacts with a non-Zulip service, you may have to configure keys or usernames or URLs or similar information to hit the other service.

 Do **NOT** put third party configuration information in your `.zuliprc` file.
 Do not put third party configuration information anywhere in your Zulip directory.
 Instead, create a separate configuration file for the third party's configuration in your home directory.

 Any bots that require this will have instructions on exactly how to create or access this information.

-### Python Dependencies
+### Python dependencies

 If your module requires Python modules that are not either part of the standard Python library or the Zulip API